 Truth be told, my right eye twitched 24/7 while I was hunting these guys down.
 I was smarter than them so I got everyone I was sent after, but it was absolute hell.

 When I quit, when I told the bondsman that I wasn’t going to do it anymore, my eye immediately quit twitching.
 Thank God, cuz that sucked.

 Four: I used to be an American Idol level singer.
 I know, everyone says they are that good.
 But I was told more than once that I was great, and not by a bunch of drunks either (they think everyone’s great).
 It didn’t last long though, just like everything else I tried, it got hard and I had an easier way to make money now, so I did that instead.

 What I should have done… wait. life isn’t about what we should have done.
 It’s about what we are going to do next.
 Want some unsolicited advice?
 Ok, I will tell you anyway.
 Don’t run from what is hard, run toward it.
 You will only get better and level up.

-Five: I truly want everyone I work with to succeed.
-I feel jealousy sometimes but when I recognize it for what it is I immediately slap my hand with a ruler.
+Five: I genuinely want everyone I work with to succeed.
+I feel jealousy sometimes, but when I recognize it for what it is, I immediately slap my hand with a ruler.
 When folks around me win, I win.
 I win because I get to learn from them (you can too, I believe this with my entire being).
-They are winning and I want to win too.
+They are winning, and I want to win also.
 Bringing them down or chastising them behind their back or to their face is actually saying more about me than them.

 Failure we can learn from.
 Winning benefits us all.
 We can learn and absorb what it took to win and use it for ourselves.